 It is also a historical fact that Benin was one of the first missionary outposts in West Africa when the European commerce kicked off and until about 1530, the Portuguese were the only Europeans that dominated West Africa as a whole.
 Thus, some of the Benin signature head bronze works were representations of the Portuguese sailors as a result of their activities and early contact with the people of Benin and also because they were buying the Benin Art.

 Unfortunately, the legendary Benin Bronze figures and sculptures were forcefully taken by the western imperialists and transported to Europe after an austere expedition during the colonial era, in 1897 to be precise.
 Brass, ivory and wooden objects numbering about three thousand were moved to the Western world, including over 1,000 brass plaques appropriated from the Oba’s palace.
 It is recorded that while a huge number of these art pieces were shipped off; some were “sold in the 1950s & 60s” and even till date are displayed in British Museums.

 The Benin Bronze figures are a significant cultural heritage in Nigeria.
 For instance, Nigeria used original mask head of the Queen Mother, Idia, during World Festival of Arts and Culture, FESTAC, in 1977.

-Few months ago, black Cambridge students demanded the school authorities to repatriate a bronze cockerel belonging to the ancient Benin empire back to the rightful owner.
+In 2016, black Cambridge students demanded that the school authorities sent a bronze cockerel belonging to the ancient Benin empire back to the rightful owners.